Atlantic57/html-snippets/index.md

 <a href="#section_1">Go to section 1</a>
 {% endhighlight %}

-The words “Go to section 1” will be a link, and when the user clicks it, the browser will jump back to the bookmark.
+The words “Go to section 1" will be a link, and when the user clicks it, the browser will jump back to the bookmark.

-## Sister Site Bugs
+# Promotional Bugs

-### Atlantic Wire Bug
+## Atlantic Wire Bug

 ![](http://cdn.theatlantic.com/static/front/images/wire/articlePromo.png)

 {% highlight html %}